Uhlia: History and classification

 The chert palm fossils were first briefly described in 1976 by James Basinger as part of his PhD thesis; however, due to the isolated nature of the leaf and petiole specimens known at that time, the fossils were not given specific taxonomic treatment.
-Additional collecting and examination of recovered chert blocks over the next decade and a half included additional palm fossils and allowed for in-depth study by paleobotanists Diane Erwin and Ruth Stockey in the early 1990's.
+Additional collecting and examination of recovered chert blocks over the next decade and a half included additional palm fossils and allowed for in-depth study by paleobotanists Diane Erwin and Ruth Stockey in the early 1990s.
 Erwin and Stockey used cellulose acetate peels with hydrofluoric acid to create serial thin sections of the fossils for anatomical and cellular study.
 The microscope slides were accessioned into the University of Alberta palaeobotanical collections.
 The formal description of the new genus and species was published by Erwin and Stockey (1994) in the journal Palaeontographica Abteilung B, with the genus name Uhlia being chosen as a matronym honoring palm systematist Natalie Uhl in recognition of her work on palm taxonomy and the specific name allenbyensis coined from Allenby, British Columbia, the ghost town that the Allenby Formation takes its name from.

 In the type description, U. allenbyensis was assigned to the palm subfamily Coryphoideae and tribe Corypheae based on the similarity in leaf and stem anatomy to the living genera Brahea, Rhapidophyllum, and Serenoa.
 Subsequently phylogenetic evaluation of Coryphoideae has led to tribe Corypheae being restricted to only the type genus, with all other former members being placed on other tribes, Cryosophileae or Trachycarpeae.